rrolt/activehelper/README.md

 ##Active Helper
-active helper is a simple active status system for your links in laravel 4
+active helper is a simple active state system for your links in laravel 4
 ###How to install
 Add the following line in your `composer.json`